-I like to make intimate, enlightening and thought provoking documentaries that help shed some light and get people talking.
+I like to make intimate, enlightening and thought provoking documentaries that shine a little light on issues that matter to me.

-Without the people I film with there would be no documentaries for me to make, which is why above and beyond all else my focus is on developing open and trusting relationships with those I film and finding ways to translate their emotions and their stories into compelling creative films that always have honesty and ethics at their heart.
+Without the people I film with there would be no documentaries for me to make, which is why above and beyond all else my focus is on developing open and trusting relationships with those I film and finding ways to translate their emotions and their stories into compelling creative films with heart.

 In 2001 I spent a year in Venezuela with co-director Donnacha O’Brien, where we filmed “The Revolution Will Not Be Televised” (aka “Chavez- Inside the Coup” for broadcast tv) about the failed coup against President Chavez.
 The documentary won international acclaim and continues to be used in media courses across the world.

 I now live in Ireland but grew up in Paris and speak fluent French and Spanish.

 You can view some of my documentaries & clips on Vimeo

 I AM is a little short myself and editor Paul Mullen put together in a day, we never managed to find the time or money to turn it into a longer doc but it didn’t disappear!
 It was shown at the Fastnet Film Fest in 2017 and though unpolished I think it captures Yonela in all her positivity & creativity!

 Yonela Tyatyeka – aka Myzolator– is a young lesbian hip hop artist in Cape Town, South Africa.
 When her sister was murdered for also being lesbian Myzolator use her powerful music and words to fight back